LACMIP/emu/docs/_documentation/multimedia.md

 As of 2019, LACMIP's strategy has been to manage media metadata via the EXIF information embedded within the file itself.
 EMu imports the EXIF metadata into an *EXIF* tab and this information is searchable via the *Value* field.

 {% include figure image_path="/assets/images/multimedia_exif.png" alt="screenshot of multimedia module exif tab" caption="EXIF tab in the Multimedia module." %}

+Information about managing media and how it is published can be found under [Publishing Data](https://lacmip.github.io/emu/documentation/ipt/).